 - Osha RootNoted as one of the best lung support herbs found naturally in the United States, osha root grows in the Rocky Mountains.
 Native Americans have been using this herb and its active ingredient, camphor, for centuries.
 The ingredient helps increase circulation to the lungs and produces an effect similar to antihistamines.

 The journey to breathe easier and get your life back doesn’t have to be one of passively waiting for a lung transplant while consuming numerous pills every day.
 There are alternative options like dietary changes that can help.
-The Lung Institute offers another alternative treatment option through stem cell therapy for lung disease.
+The Lung Institute offers another alternative treatment option through cellular therapy for lung disease.
 We use the cells from your own body to help promote healing and return lung function.
 If you are interested in finding out more, contact our office by calling (800) 729-3065 today.